 Now, I am an author, novelist, journalist, essayist, or more simply … in all ways a writer.
 Through essays, articles, novels, and books, I tell stories of faith, hope, and love.
 I also speak at events and conferences, and occasionally invest in the lives of other writers through through coaching, editing, and manuscript evaluation.

-My forthcoming book of essays will published through T.S.
-Poetry Press in Spring 2018.
-Also in 2018, I’ll have a contribution in the book, The Wonder Years: 40 Women over 40 on Aging, Faith, Beauty, and Strength, (Kregel Publications, 2018) edited by Leslie Leyland Fields.
+My book The Art of the Essay: From Ordinary Life to Extraordinary Words was published by T.S.
+Poetry Press in July 2019.
+In 2018, I contributed to the book, The Wonder Years: 40 Women over 40 on Aging, Faith, Beauty, and Strength, (Kregel Publications, 2018) edited by Leslie Leyland Fields, and independently published the multimedia Advent experience, How Long, O Lord?
 I also am the author of My Year in Words (Glendale Press, September 2016), and the coauthor of On Being a Writer: 12 Simple Habits for a Writing Life that Lasts (T.S.
 Poetry Press, October 2014) with Ann Kroeker.
 I also have contributed essays to three books, including Letters to Me: Conversations with a Younger Self.